 Airfare: $314 • Taxes & Fees: $422

-As anyone who has purchased gasoline at the pump can attest, there is nothing novel about requiring sellers to reveal to consumers the full cost of the service offered, particularly where an item is subject to special taxes and fees beyond the generally applicable sales tax.
+Anyone who purchases gasoline at the pump can attest there is nothing novel about requiring sellers to reveal to consumers the full cost of the service offered.
+This is particularly apparent where an item is subject to special taxes and fees beyond the generally applicable sales tax.

-The airlines, after losing court cases at the US Court of Appeals for the District of Columbia Circuit and after failing to convince the Supreme Court to hear the case, have attempted to introduce legislative language into the FAA Reauthorization Bill allowing this deceptive practice to be legalized.
-Language allowing this deceptive practice was passed by the House of Representatives but never gained traction in the Senate.
+The airlines lost court cases at the US Court of Appeals for the District of Columbia Circuit.
+Later, they failed to convince the Supreme Court to hear the case.
+And recently, airlines attempted to introduce legislative language into the FAA Reauthorization Bill allowing this deceptive practice to be legalized.
+The House of Representatives passed language in the last two FAA bills allowing this deceptive practice but the law never gained traction in the Senate.
 Now, the airlines are proposing that the Trump administration eliminate the DOT full-fare rules.

 The Full-Fare Advertising Rule protects airline consumers from unfair and deceptive advertising.